Petra, Child Psychiatrist from Slovenia working in Norway

 After one month, she had her first patient.
-It wasn’t easy to familiarise herself with the Norwegian system, since child- and adolescent psychiatry involves both the health and social systems and the education system.
-Now, after nearly one year in Norway, Petra highlights some differences: “In Norway you generally have more time for the patients and for discussing cases with your colleagues.
-Everything isn’t better in Norway, but in general it’s a system that works better”.
+It wasn’t easy to familiarise herself with the Norwegian system since the child- and adolescent psychiatry involves both the health and social systems and the education system.
+Now, after nearly one year in Norway, Petra highlights some differences: “In Norway, you generally have more time for the patients and for discussing cases with your colleagues.
+Everything isn’t better in Norway, but in general, it’s a system that works better”.

 Horse and house